aws-samples/aws-modernization-with-vgs/content/2_ModuleTwo_Workshop_Prerequisites/_index.md

 The following prerequisites are required prior to starting this workshop.

 1) Creation of a VGS Data Vault account.
-2) Creation of simulated customer network via AWS CloudFormation Template.
+2) Initial onboarding to leverage the VGS simulated customer network.
+This step requires completion of #1 above and issance of VGs vault access credentials via the VGS Dashboard.

 {{% notice warning %}}